 We offer a subscription package to allow you to maintain your status.
 What’s more, with a monthly scan of your site, we can report on errors every month making it easy to stay on top of your website’s accessibility.

-As part of your accessibility subscription package you will receive a full test at the end of the year.
-This will result in an accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have less problems to fix.
+As part of your accessibility subscription package, you will receive a full test at the end of the year.
+This will result in accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have fewer problems to fix.